Skip to 美中全球议题对话项目 Full Site Menu Skip to main content

 Marble bust of Chinfu Wang-Shia

 Chinfu Wang-Shia, former general and war hero in the army of Republican China, begins teaching Chinese in the newly established School of Foreign Service.
-Chinfu Wang-Shia served for a time as an assistant to Dr. Sun Yat-sen, who is considered the founding father of modern China, and who is honored in the marble bust pictured above.
+Chinfu Wang-Shia served as an assistant to Dr. Sun Yat-sen, who is considered the founding father of modern China.
+A marble bust of Sun was commissioned by Eric Hotung (C’51) to commemorate the opening of the Intercultural Center (pictured above).”

 Photo courtesy of China Pictoral